Fierys0/UASDaspro/README.md

 ![license](https://img.shields.io/github/license/Fierys0/UASDaspro)

 ## DISCLAMER
-This program is made for unix system only, if you are using windows expect visual bug!
+This program is made for unix system in mind, if you are using windows expect bug and crashes!

 ## Features
 - Overworld movement system with tile-based terrain.